While admittedly the wood table and black chair combo are pretty popular right now.

 Here is the after with a new dark and lovely paint job.
 And some fun styling of the shelves.

 Both Mr. and I are avid coffee and tea drinkers and so this coffee bar gets used several times a day.
-And I think the black paint with hold up better than the white.
+And I think the black paint will hold up better than the white.

 I have a love-hate relationship with these shelves.
 They are not hard to style when I use the tips I shared on styling open shelves.